rfuzzo/MWSE/docs/source/events/shieldBlocked.md

 ## Event Data

 * `attacker` ([tes3mobileActor](../types/tes3mobileActor.md)): *Read-only*.
 The mobile actor dealing the damage.
-* `conditionDamage` (number): *Read-only*.
-The shield's condition will be reduced by this amount.
+* `conditionDamage` (number): The shield's condition will be reduced by this amount.
 It is initially equal to the pre-armor-mitigation damage value of the strike.
 * `mobile` ([tes3mobileActor](../types/tes3mobileActor.md)): *Read-only*.
 The mobile actor which is blocking the strike.
 * `reference` ([tes3reference](../types/tes3reference.md)): *Read-only*.
 A shortcut to the mobile's reference.